Humanities

 Titles: Outdoor Education & Place-Based Learning Coordinator, Humanities, Mountain Biking (Co-Head), Outdoor Adventure, 6th Grade Level Program Lead, Residential Faculty

-Degrees: B.A.
+Degree(s): B.A.
 English and Environmental Studies, Furman University

 M.Ed.
 English Language Arts, Wake Forest University